kora-mrproducer/Activity-Tracker/README.md

 # Activity Tracker

-A standalone, offline desktop application for tracking activities, tasks, and projects with analytics, timeline views, and comprehensive reporting.
+A standalone desktop application for tracking activities, tasks, and projects with analytics, timeline views, and comprehensive reporting.

 ## Features